apptainer/apptainer-admindocs/singularity_migration.rst

 locations, but within a directory named ``{command}`` directory instead of ``singularity``.

-All system configuration files for {Project} are identical to their Singularity counterparts except for ``singularity.conf``, which has been renamed to ``{command}.conf`` as a part of the project renaming.
-The format and contents of this file are the same as before, so you can simply copy it with a new name during migration.
-All other configuration files can simply be copied of over to the {Project} configuration directory.
+All system configuration names, file formats, and parameters for {Project} are identical to their Singularity counterparts with the exception of ``singularity.conf``, which has been renamed to ``{command}.conf`` as a part of the project renaming.
+It is important to note that comments within some of the configuration files have been changed with the rename as well.
+So, while you can copy files around, we **recommend** applying the same configuration changes to the new files instead of simply copying contents.

 .. warning::